astrolabsoftware/fink-broker/docs/user_guide/infrastructure.md

 - Real time or post-processing of alerts.
 - Urgent decision to take (observation plan).

 Each service is Spark job on the database - either batch or streaming, or both (multi-modal analytics).
 All services are linked to the [dashboard](dashboard.md), and you can easily follow live and interactively the outputs.
-Note you can easily define your own service in Fink, and connect it to the alert database.
+Note you can easily define your own service in Fink (i.e. your favourite ML code!), and connect it to the alert database.
 See [Adding a new service](adding-new-service.md) for more information.

 ### AstroLabNet